This topic answers frequently asked questions about open source Elasticsearch.

 }

-How long is required to create a snapshot that will be stored in OSS?
+How long does it take to create a snapshot stored in OSS?

-If the number of shards, memory usage, disk usage, and CPU utilization of your cluster are normal, about 30 minutes are required to create a snapshot for 80 GB of index data.
+When shard counts, memory usage, disk usage, and CPU utilization are all at normal levels, creating a snapshot for 80 GB of index data takes approximately 30 minutes.

-How do I specify the number of shards when I create an index?
+How do I determine the number of shards when creating an index?

 You can divide the total data size by the data size of each shard to obtain the number of shards.
 We recommend that you limit the data size of each shard to 30 GB.
 If the data size of each shard exceeds 50 GB, query performance is severely affected.